Centralized deployment of the signature preview add-in

 You can close the add-in deployment pane now or click Next to learn how to announce the add-in to your users.
 Either way, the add-in is now visible in your Microsoft 365 admin center (Fig. 7.).

-Once the add-in is deployed to Office 365 users, they will be able to display the add-in pane with a signature preview while composing emails in Microsoft Outlook, Outlook for Mac, or Outlook on the web (Fig. 8.).
-See this article to learn more.
+Once the add-in is deployed to Microsoft 365 (Office 365) users, they will be able to display the add-in pane with a signature preview while composing emails in Microsoft Outlook, Outlook for Mac, or Outlook on the web (Fig. 8.).
+Use the links below to learn:

 See this Knowledge Base article for step-by-step instructions for Exchange administrators.